 Spending parts of your Bachelor/Master/PhD studies at UNIS?

 A student who has been accepted or will be accepted into a Bachelor, Master, or PhD programme at his/her home educational institution may apply to complete (parts of) the study (fieldwork/thesis) at UNIS.
-This requires an academic contact person at UNIS and a separate application to UNIS.
+This requires an UNIS supervisor and a separate application to UNIS (see application form at the bottom of the page).

 Below is a list of available Master projects – if interested please feel free to contact the academic staff listed.
 The application form can be downloaded at the bottom of the page.